martinboers/plcnext-book/src/ch00-00-introduction.md

 ### Simulink® Software Developers

 Simulink® is software for graphical, model-based development of dynamic systems.
-Simulink® models can be integrated into the PLCnext Engineer development environment using the [*PC Worx Target for Simulink*][simulink-add-on] software add-on.
+Simulink® models can be integrated into the PLCnext Engineer development environment using the [*PLCnext Target for Simulink*][simulink-add-on] software add-on.

 ### Software engineers with experience in C/C++, Rust, C#, Java, Python, Javascript, HTML5, Go, etc